eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 I've been working in the developer tooling space for over a decade.
 I fell in love with the idea of building for developers, of lowering the barrier of entry for tools and technologies that empower them to do their best work.

-From that lens, it's hard not to feel excited with the prospect of millions of people now being able to join the conversation.
-Welcome!<!--tomb-->
+What better example of that than enabling millions of creators to add their voices to the conversation?

+Computer scientists, hackers, tinkerers, and vibe coders: it doesn't matter where you come from, I'm just excited to see what you build.<!--tomb-->